-Bring juice or candy in case you start to feel dizzy or light headed when getting tattooed.
+Bring snacks, juice or candy in case you start to feel dizzy or light headed when getting tattooed.
 This happens when you experience a decrease in blood sugar levels during the tattoo process.

 Can I take a pain pill or consume alcohol before getting tattooed to relax?

 Alcohol and pills of any kind can thin the blood.
 This makes it difficult for me to give you the best possible piece.
 Alcohol and some medications may cause more scabbing or troubles during the healing process.